zkurtz/shmistogram/README.md

 ![](demo/demo_files/figure-markdown_github/unnamed-chunk-1-1.png)

 The histogram obscures the point masses somewhat.
-By contrast, the shmistogram highlights the modes using red line segments, and also visualizes the fraction of the data that is missing.
+By contrast, the shmistogram uses red line segments to emphasize them.
+The legend bar at the top shows the relative portions of the data that compose the point masses (the "loners"), the relatively continous portion (the "crowd") and the missing values.

+A regularization term in the shmistogram binning algorithm (see [details](#Details)) limits the number of shmistogram bins, evidently giving it an advantage over default histogram binning when the target is a uniform density.

 ### Variable bin width

-The shmistogram's agglomerative binning produces a parsimonious density estimate with adaptive bin width:
+The shmistogram's adaptive bin width leads to a higher-fidelity representation of complicated distributions without substantially increasing the number of bins:

 ``` r
 set.seed(0)